okv/east-mongo/README.md

 current database.
 Object with following properties will be passed to `migrate` and `rollback` functions:

+*Please note* that mainstream mongodb adapter version (>= 1.x) requires east >= 1.x, for using adapter with older east versions (prior to 1.x) please use mongodb adapter version < 1.x.

 * `db` - instance of [mongodb native db](http://mongodb.github.io/node-mongodb-native/api-generated/db.html)
 * `dropIndexIfExists` function(collection, index, callback) - helper function
 which can be used for dropping index in safe way (contrasting to